 Hannah Cook-Davis is the Internship Coordinator for the Partnership for Inclusive Internship, a program run in close collaboration with the NYC Department of Social Services (DSS).
 She said that she has tried to model her virtual programming guides on previous workshops and activities she did with the Job Clubs run in each borough through Employment and Business Services.

 “We’ve created guides for resume building, cover letters, and material for exploring work,” Hannah said.
-“The most rewarding has been being able to connect with volunteers for mock interviews through Karen Zuckerman [Director for Volunteers and Corporate Engagement].
+“The most rewarding has been being able to connect with community partners for mock interviews through Karen Zuckerman, Director of Community Partner Engagement.
 Our interns were so DSS-focused and now they are able to tap into these resources.”

 Bringing Departments Together